open-component-model/ocm-k8s-toolkit/docs/adr/deployer.md

 #### Pros

-* Kro and FluxCD provide the same functionality as the configuration and localisation controller.
-But instead of localising and configuring the resource and then storing it somewhere to be processed, the resource is configured and localised within the `ResourceGraphDefinition` and FluxCDs `HelmRelease.spec.values` or `Kustomization.spec.path`.
+* Kro and FluxCD provide the same functionality as the configuration and localization controller.
+But instead of localizing and configuring the resource and then storing it somewhere to be processed, the resource is configured and localized within the `ResourceGraphDefinition` and FluxCDs `HelmRelease.spec.values` or `Kustomization.spec.path`.
-  Accordingly, the controllers could be omitted.
+  Accordingly, our current controllers for localization and configuration could be omitted.
-  * As a result, the internal storage can be omitted as well as we do not need to download the resources to configure or localise them and make them available again.
+  * As a result, the internal storage can be omitted as well as we do not need to download the resources to configure or localize them and make them available again.
     * By omitting the internal storage,
       * we can omit the storage implementation.
       * users do not have to maintain an OCI storage in their production cluster.
       * it gets easier to debug.
   * We can omit the CRDs `ResourceConfig`, `ConfiguredResource`, `LocalizationConfig`, and `LocalizedResource`.
   * The codebase would get simpler as the deployment logic is outsourced.
-* With Kros `ResourceGraphDefinition` the developer can create the deployment-instructions and pack them into the component version.
+* With Kros `ResourceGraphDefinition` the developer can create the deployment-instructions and pack them into the OCM component version.
 * The developer can use any kind of deployer (FluxCD, ArgoCD, ...) that fits their needs by specifying the `ResourceGraphDefinition` accordingly.